MiMoText/MiMoTextBase_Tutorial/pages/queries/queries_patterns.md

 - as [Tiny-URL](https://tinyurl.com/26z8dbc6)
 - as [Full-URL](https://query.mimotext.uni-trier.de/#%23title%3ANovels%20published%20in%20Paris%20between%201780%20and%201790%20that%20have%20theme%20%27philosophy%27%20%0APREFIX%20mmd%3A%20%3Chttp%3A%2F%2Fdata.mimotext.uni-trier.de%2Fentity%2F%3E%0APREFIX%20mmdt%3A%20%3Chttp%3A%2F%2Fdata.mimotext.uni-trier.de%2Fprop%2Fdirect%2F%3E%0A%0ASELECT%20%3Fitem%20%3FitemLabel%20%3Fyear%0AWHERE%20%7B%0A%20%20%3Fitem%20mmdt%3AP2%20mmd%3AQ2%3B%20%23item%20is%20instance%20of%20literary%20work%0A%20%20%20%20%20%20%20%20mmdt%3AP10%20mmd%3AQ3521%3B%20%23item%20was%20published%20in%20Paris%0A%20%20%20%20%20%20%20%20mmdt%3AP36%20mmd%3AQ3039%3B%20%23item%20is%20about%20philosophy%0A%20%20%20%20%20%20%20%20mmdt%3AP9%20%3Fdate.%20%23item%20has%20publication%20date.%0A%0A%20%20FILTER%28%3Fdate%20%3E%3D%20%221780%22%5E%5Exsd%3AdateTime%20%26%26%20%3Fdate%20%3C%3D%20%221790%22%5E%5Exsd%3AdateTime%29.%0A%20%20BIND%28YEAR%28%3Fdate%29%20as%20%3Fyear%29.%0A%0A%20%20SERVICE%20wikibase%3Alabel%20%7B%20bd%3AserviceParam%20wikibase%3Alanguage%20%22%5BAUTO_LANGUAGE%5D%2Cen%22.%20%7D%20%20%0A%0A%7D%0A)

+#### 2.2 Further analysis and exploration
-Query: Query to retrieve some data about the MiMoTextBase such as Authors, Novels, publicationyears, tonality etc.
+Query ### : Query to retrieve some data about the MiMoTextBase such as Authors, Novels, publicationyears, tonality etc.

 - as [Tiny-URL](https://tinyurl.com/2bpl7qa6)
 - as [Full-URL](https://query.mimotext.uni-trier.de/#%23title%3AQuery%20to%20retrieve%20some%20data%20about%20the%20MiMoTextBase%20such%20as%20Authors%2C%20Novels%2C%20publicationyears%2C%20tonality%20etc.%0Aprefix%20mmd%3A%3Chttp%3A%2F%2Fdata.mimotext.uni-trier.de%2Fentity%2F%3E%0Aprefix%20mmdt%3A%3Chttp%3A%2F%2Fdata.mimotext.uni-trier.de%2Fprop%2Fdirect%2F%3E%20%0ASELECT%20DISTINCT%20%3Fbgrf%20%3Fitem%20%3Fauthorlabel%20%3FitemLabel%20%3Fyear%20%3Fnarrpers%20%3Ftonality%20%3Fpages%20%3Fdist_format%20%3Fnormalized%20WHERE%20%7B%0A%20%3Fitem%20mmdt%3AP5%20%3Fauthor%3B%20%23%20who%20is%20the%20author%3F%0A%20%20%20%20%20%20%20mmdt%3AP4%20%3Ftitle%3B%20%23%20what%20is%20the%20title%3F%0A%20%20%20%20%20%20%20mmdt%3AP22%20%3Fbgrf%3B%20%20%23%20what%20is%20the%20identifier%20in%20the%20bibliographic%20metadata%3F%0A%20%20%20%20%20%20%20mmdt%3AP9%20%3Fdate%3B%20%23%20what%20is%20the%20publication%20date%3F%0A%20OPTIONAL%20%7B%20%3Fitem%20mmdt%3AP27%20%3Fnarrpers%7D%20%0A%20OPTIONAL%20%7B%20%3Fitem%20mmdt%3AP31%20%3Ftonality%7D%0A%20OPTIONAL%20%7B%20%3Fitem%20mmdt%3AP25%20%3Fpages%7D%0A%20OPTIONAL%20%7B%20%3Fitem%20mmdt%3AP26%20%3Fdist_format%7D%0A%20BIND%28YEAR%28%3Fdate%29%20as%20%3Fyear%29.%0A%20BIND%28if%28bound%28%3Fnarrpers%29%2C%20%3Fnarrpers%2C%20%22unbekannt%22%29%20as%20%3Fnormalized%29%0A%20%3Fauthor%20rdfs%3Alabel%20%3Fauthorlabel.%0A%20FILTER%28LANG%28%3Fauthorlabel%29%20%3D%20%22en%22%29%0A%20SERVICE%20wikibase%3Alabel%20%7B%20bd%3AserviceParam%20wikibase%3Alanguage%20%22%5BAUTO_LANGUAGE%5D%2C%20fr%22.%20%7D%0A%7D%20ORDER%20BY%20%3Fyear)